bcgit/pc-dart/README.md

 ## Algorithms

 In this release, the following algorithms are implemented.
+Algorithms must be instantiated and then initialized with their parameters.

 (Most of the below can be used directly with the registry, which is an easy way to instantiate classes in PointyCastle.
 See "Using the Registry" for more).

 (The relevant parameter type is provided for all the algorithms.
-To initialize an algorithm, call `algorithm.init(paramsHere)`.)
+To initialize an algorithm, call `algorithm.init(parameter)`.)

 **AEAD ciphers:** To use with the registry, instantiate like this `AEADCipher('ChaCha20-Poly1305')`.
 Ciphers use `AEADParameters` to initialize.
   * 'ChaCha20-Poly1305'

 **Block ciphers:** To use with the registry, instantiate like this `PaddedBlockCipher('AES/SomeBlockModeHere/SomePaddingHere')` or like this `StreamCipher('AES/SomeStreamModeHere')`.
+See sections below for modes and paddings.
   * 'AES'
   * *Note that block ciphers can be used in stream cipher modes of operation*